September 6, 2019

 - Place the baby alone in the crib on his or her back.

 - The sleep surface should be firm and covered by a fitted sheet.

-- Dress your baby in a one-piece sleeper (no blankets) and keep the room at a comfortable temperature.
+- Dress your baby in a one-piece sleeper (no blankets or hats) and keep the room at a comfortable temperature.

 - Don't use a bumper or place soft objects like stuffed animals.

 - Make sure there are no gaps larger than 2 fingers between the sides of the crib and the mattress.

 The rate of SIDS, the unexplained death of a child within the first year of life, has fallen 50 percent since 1992, when the American Academy of Pediatrics first recommended that infants be put to sleep on their backs.
 Since 2000, however, there’s been an increase in other unexpected infant deaths from 7.0 per every 100,000 live births to 15.9 in 2010, resulting from accidental suffocation, entrapment in bedding, and other causes.